MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-virtual-machine-cannot-start-fstab-errors.md

 Alternatively, once a repair vm is created, the changes can also be implemented by manually logging into the repair vm, mounting the attached copy of OS disk and making changes to its fstab file.
 Follow the steps here:
  * Create a repair VM using the `az vm repair create` command.
- * In order to correctly mount and chroot to the filesystems of the attached OS disk in a rescue VM, follow the detailed [chroot instructions](./chroot-environment-linux.md) document.
+ * In order to correctly mount and chroot to the filesystems of the attached OS disk in a rescue VM, follow the detailed [chroot instructions](./chroot-environment-linux.md).
  * Next, follow the same [fstab troubleshooting steps](#fstab-troubleshooting-steps) as above.
  * Once the changes are applied, `az vm repair restore` command can be used to perform automatic OS disk swap with the original VM.